-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amount of assets, deferred outflows of resources, liabilities, deferred inflows of resources, and disclosure of contingent items at the date of the financial statements and the reported revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Estimates and assumptions are made in a variety of areas, including computation of compensated absences, net pension asset/liability, other postemployment benefits, workers' compensation claims, potential contingent liabilities and useful lives of capital assets.
+Estimates and assumptions are made in a variety of areas, including computation of compensated absences, net pension asset/liability, other post-employment benefits, workers' compensation claims, potential contingent liabilities and useful lives of capital assets.